nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 (insert image of a successful addition of the `Test` tag to contact `1`)

 4. Awesome!
-You have successfully added the `Test` to the first contact in your contact list.
+You have successfully added the `Test` tag to the first contact in your contact list.

 ### Editing a Tag: `tag edit`